PrakharSingh0908/ETHIndia/README.md

    This the wallet that you are trying to setup the backup against.
 In case of inactivity the funds will be recovered from this wallet.

-1. **Adding your benificiary**
+### 2. **Adding your benificiary**

-   When the backup phase starts the person to recieve the recovered crypto will be your Benificiary.
+   **Benificiary** - When the backup phase starts the person to recieve the recovered crypto will be your Benificiary.

+   We provide a smart contract that sends money to a person decided by you.

    ![Benificiary](https://github.com/PrakharSingh0908/ETHIndia/assets/102904893/ed4e9a7e-aa72-4b15-99c0-bd713dd056f4)

    Benificiary is the account you trust - This can be yours secondary account or your family/friends.

+### 3. **Define execution terms**
+   **Execution** - Each smart contract is executed when conditions defined by the user are fulfilled.

+   **Terms** - We call these conditions terms.
+You can define terms based on two broad categories :-

-1.
+   1. Based on i